 Genetic testing is when the laboratory looks for an inherited cause for cancer in your family.
 They do this using a sample of your blood or saliva (spit).

 - Diagnostic testing looks for a genetic change in families with a strong history of cancer.
 It is usually done on a family member who has had cancer.
 If a genetic change is found, other members of the family can then choose to have a predictive genetic test.

 - Predictive genetic testing is carried out in a family where there is a known genetic change.
 The genetics team therefore knows which specific gene change to look for and where to find it.

 If a genetic change is found

-Inherited breast cancer and ovarian cancer
+Hereditary breast cancer and ovarian cancer

 - Lynch syndrome / HNPCC is the most common gene change that causes bowel cancer.
-It causes non-cancerous polyps that can lead to cancer if left untreated.
+It causes non-cancerous growths called polyps that can lead to cancer if left untreated.
 Patients with Lynch syndrome tend to get bowel cancer at a younger age.
 It also increases the risk of other cancers.

 Read more about bowel cancer.